...

 Vitamin C is an excellent vitamin for so many health issues.
 It is one to add to the list of vitamin and mineral must-haves!
 Aside from boosting your immunity, it is also a powerful antioxidant.
 This means it helps fight free radicals that can cause cell damage.

 Vitamin C also produces collagen, an essential protein for women.
-Collagen is also helpful in keeping the skin, hair, and nails strong, which are lovely beauty benefits to enjoy.
+Collagen is a lovely beauty benefit that helps keep the skin, hair, and nails strong.

 B Vitamins